philterd/philter/docs/docs/api_and_sdks/api/webhooks.md

 # Webhooks

 When Philter completes or fails an asynchronous PDF redaction, it can notify your application with a signed HTTP POST.
-Configure a single webhook URL and shared secret per user, either through the **Settings → Webhook** section of the dashboard or by updating the user document directly.
+Configure a single webhook URL and shared secret per user, either through the **My Account** → **Webhook** tab of the dashboard or by updating the user document directly.

 > Webhooks only fire from the [asynchronous filter path](filtering_api.md#pdf-documents).
 Synchronous redactions return the result on the request itself and never produce a webhook.